2021 – 2022 CCWA MODEL UNITED NATIONS CONFERENCE DEADLINES:

 CCWA Model UN is committed to providing an educational conference environment that is free of unlawful discrimination.
 CCWA Model UN will not tolerate any instance of discrimination on the basis of race, religion, age, ancestry, national origin, gender identity, sexual orientation, or disability.
 CCWA Model UN will not tolerate any instances of harassment, sexual or otherwise, intentional or unintentional.
 The term “harassment” for all purposes includes, but is not limited to, offensive language, jokes, or other verbal, graphic, or physical conduct relating to the factors listed above.

 If any delegate, guest, or staff member believes that they have been the subject of such discrimination or harassment, they must report the incident immediately to the conference director.
-The director and members of the staff of the Cleveland Council on World Affairs will alert the students’ faculty advisors and investigate the merits of the allegations by interviewing all involved parties.
-Based on the findings of the investigation, CCWA Model UN management may choose to take the following steps:
+The director and members of the staff of the Cleveland Council on World Affairs will alert the students’ faculty advisors and investigate the merits of the allegations and act as deemed appropriate.

-During the conference delegates are free to use laptop computers and tablets within certain parameters.
+During the conference delegates are free to use laptop computers and tablets within certain parameters and always at the discretion of the conference staff.
 Laptops and tablets may only be used during unmoderated caucuses and must be closed and put away during all other times.
 Delegates must restrict their use of technology to activities that directly relate to the conference proceedings.
-The use of mobile phones at the conference is strictly prohibited.

 If students are found to be using their computers or tablets for reasons other than those deemed appropriate by conference staff, students may first be issued a warning.
-Upon the second offence, the device will be confiscated by CCWA Model UN staff and placed in the care of the student’s advisor.
-The student will lose all rights to the use of a computer or tablet for the remainder of the conference.
+Upon the second offense, the device will be confiscated by CCWA Model UN staff and placed in the care of the student’s advisor.

 Only delegates who have submitted completed position papers by the appropriate deadline will be eligible for awards at the conference.